metzdigital/Quiltscape/README.md

 An Inkscape extension that turns any vector path into a long‑arm quilting motion path.
 It lets you:

-- Preserve the draw order of the selected paths.
+- Preserve the draw order of the selected paths and animate them with play/pause/restart plus adjustable speed.
-- Watch the stitching sequence in a live GTK preview (play, pause, restart, adjustable speed).
+- Scrub through the design with a progress slider to inspect any stitch in context.
+- Visualize the pattern as a multi-row pantograph (repeat count, rows, row spacing, stagger toggle, stagger percent) with a light-themed GTK preview.
-- Export the resulting motion path to several quilting machine formats (BQM, DXF, HQF, IQP, PAT, PLT, QCC, QLI, SSD, TXT).
+- Export the resulting motion path to several quilting machine formats (BQM, DXF, HQF, IQP, PAT, PLT, QCC, QLI, SSD, TXT), all in millimetres.

 > **Note:** The machine formats included here rely on open, text-based encodings of the stitch path.
 Every format is generated from the same normalized point stream, so the files remain easy to post-process with vendor-provided converters if needed.